 Ishak crossed his hands submissively.
-"After the late prayer last night, I heard that the Protector of the Poor would journey to Ray.
+"After the late prayer last night I heard that the Protector of the Poor would journey to Ray.
 Only Allah knows when he will return.
-Is not the honor of his house in my keeping?"
+Is not the honour of this house in my keeping?"